-Studies reported more than 20% lung cancer cases had LTBI in Japan and Italy [21,28].
-28.2% of cases with newly diagnosed lung cancer had concomitant LTBI in Taiwan [20].
-Similar situation in the mainland of China, researchers found the positive rate of T-SPOT.TB was 23.8% in lung cancer patients [29].
-This situation makes T-SPOT.TB unreliable in differentiating lung cancer from active TB [14].
-Study reported the performance of using T-SPOT.TB in distinguishing tuberculoma from lung cancer was not satisfactory, but the specificity improved with the positive cutoff value increasing, thereby achieving a better efficiency for diagnosing tuberculoma [29].
-Later study confirmed the difference of spot number between LTBI and active TB [30].
-Taking a cue from these studies, we found a significant difference of the number of SFCs between lung cancer and TB cases and then take it into model development, and confirmed it as a valuable factor to predict lung cancer in cases with concomitant TB infection.
-For other TB-related auxiliary diagnosis method, we found no significant difference in the positive rate of PPD and TBAB in both training and validation cohorts.
-PPD is a skin test based on the principle of type IV allergy, used to detect whether the body has been infected with TB, but it cannot differentiate LTBI from active TB [31], and many factors might arise the variability in its result: the false-positive results due to prior Bacillus Calmette-Guerin (BCG) vaccination or exposure to other non-tuberculous mycobacteria, as well as the operator-bias inherent to the assay; false negative results due to reasons such as anergy, recent live virus vaccination or overwhelming active TB infection and improper administration [32].
-TBAB is a well-used method for detecting the TB antibody in clinical practice, but the diagnosis efficiency cannot meet the requirements for the accurate TB diagnosis.
-TB antibody production generally needs 2-3 weeks after infection, and it only exists in the early stage and then disappears in the later stage in the TB infection.
+For another TB-related auxiliary diagnosis method, we found no significant difference in the positive rate of PPD and TBAB in both training and validation cohorts.
+PPD is a skin test based on the principle of type IV allergy, used to detect whether the body has been infected with TB, but it cannot differentiate LTBI from active TB [31], and many factors might arise the variability in its result: the false-positive results due to prior Bacillus Calmette-Guerin vaccination or exposure to other non-tuberculous mycobacteria, as well as the operator-bias inherent to the assay; false negative results due to reasons such as anergy, recent live virus vaccination or overwhelming active TB infection and improper administration [32].
+TBAB is a well-used method for detecting the TB antibody in clinical practice, but the diagnostic efficiency cannot meet the requirements for accurate TB diagnosis.
+TB antibody production generally needs 2-3 weeks after infection, and it only exists in the early stage and then disappears in the later stage of the TB infection.
 Moreover, the individual differences in antigen recognition are inescapable characteristics of the human TB humoral immune response, which also leads to the suboptimal outcome of TBAB [33,34].
-Studies reported patients at different stages of TB infection may induce immune response on different antigens, and their sera can contain unrecognized antibodies against varied TB antigens [33,35].
-Moreover, antigen and extracellular protein derived from dead bacteria can lead to a false-positive outcome [35].
-Therefore, the sensitivity and specificity of TBAB for TB diagnosis varied greatly [36], and the World Health Organization has not recommended TBAB as diagnostic tools [37].
-In a word, these TB-related auxiliary diagnosis experiments could hardly apply to differentially diagnose for lung cancer in TB-endemic regions and provide valuable evidence for the clinical decision-making.
+Studies reported that patients at different stages of TB infection may induce an immune response to different antigens, and their sera can contain unrecognized antibodies against varied TB antigens [33,35].
+Moreover, antigens and extracellular proteins derived from dead bacteria can lead to a false-positive outcome [35].
+Therefore, the sensitivity and specificity of TBAB for TB diagnosis vary greatly [36], and the World Health Organization has not recommended TBAB as a diagnostic tool [37].
+In a word, these TB-related auxiliary diagnosis experiments could hardly be applied to differentially diagnose for lung cancer in TB-endemic regions and provide valuable evidence for clinical decision-making.